Instructions to Authors

 Left justify the word: “Discussion.”
 Do not repeat results.
 Discuss them especially in light of previous knowledge, which should be fully cited.
 Note where results conflict with previous literature.
 Conclude with a statement of major findings of the paper.
 Results and Discussion sections may be combined if appropriate, such as for essays.

-Left justify the word: “Acknowledgments.”
+Left justify the word: “Acknowledgements.”
 Include mention of individuals and institutions assisting in the study or paper, including all funding sources and permitting authorities.

 Left justify the word: “Literature Cited.”
 Include all references cited in the text, but only those references, specifically cited.
 Put in alphabetical order by last name of first author; then by last name of second author, and so forth; cite two authors before three authors.
 Left justify references.
 Insert blank line between references.
 Spell out all journal titles.
 Use these formats: